SLO-Coders-Group/slo-coders/README.md

 ## Hi!
 Thanks for being here :sunglasses:

-**Please feel free to contribute!** Your time and effort will benefit the current and future members of our community tremendously!
+**Please feel free to contribute by making any improvements! 🎉** It will be grately appreciated.
+Email us at contact@slocountycoders.com, or message us in our private Slack channel if you need any help.

 ### Dev Notes

 This is a Next JS project with React and MUI.

-Most of it has been built either while half asleep after the kids are in bed or while multi-tasking, so don't judge me too harshly. :laughing: Please always feel free to implement or suggest code improvements or cleanup.
-We also very much welcome more data additions/fixes, improvements, new features, etc. If you have ideas, we will take them!
-Need help implementing?
-Let us know and maybe we can help!
+Most of it has been built either while half asleep after the kids are in bed or while multi-tasking, so don't judge me too harshly. :laughing:

-### TODO
+### Data Notes

-Check out the [Issues tab on Github](https://github.com/SLO-Coders-Group/slo-coders/issues) for our list of to-dos for the website.
-Please help if you can!
-Don't be shy!
+Each section on the website has it's own TypeScript object, which is easy to modify.
+The files are located here: `src/data`.

 ## Credits